Yomguithereal/symlarjs/README.md

 ```shell
 npm test
 ```
-_Tests are  slow due there being thousands of them, as the functions are tested generatively_
+_Tests are slow due to there being thousands of them, as the functions are tested generatively_

 coverage
 ```shell